DebraChen/SNOW-APP-Develop-Process/TheStories, interviews and news/README.md

-Stories that display in the app
+Stories that display in the app, describing the stories that happening under the power and the technology